addb/aep-mobile-sdkdocs/src/pages/documentation/adobe-media-analytics/migration-guide.md

 ## API reference
-The Media for Edge Network extension offers APIs that are similar to those provided by the Media extension.
+The Media for Edge Network extension offers APIs that are similar to those provided by the Media Analytics extension.
 To explore the Media for Edge Network extension APIs and understand their usage, please refer to the [API reference docs](../media-for-edge-network/api-reference.md).